 03 of 07

-This is the basic sword balloon that is easy to learn and twist.
-You'll find that kids, especially boys, love these swords.
-These are fast and simple to make and you can construct a lot of them in little time.
-There's also an optional step to make these swords more durable.
+This basic sword balloon is easy to learn and twist.
+You'll find that kids love these swords and they make great practice for beginners who are just getting started with balloon sculpture.
+You can construct a lot of them in little time, so they're ideal for big crowds.
+This tutorial also has an optional step to make the swords more durable.

 04 of 07

 Here's a sword that is drastically different from the other balloon swords.
 Although it might look a little complicated, this saber-style sword is actually among the easiest balloon sculptures to make.
 It's another option that is ideal for beginners to practice with before going on to other, more complicated techniques.Continue to 5 of 7 below.